The Nose (film)

-The Nose (Нос) is a 1977 Soviet TV drama film, directed by Rolan Bykov based on the novel by Nikolai Gogol.
+The Nose (Нос) is a 1977 Soviet TV historical drama film, directed by Rolan Bykov based on the short story by Nikolai Gogol.

 Plot

 The action takes place in St. Petersburg in the first half of the 19th century as well.
 The barber Ivan Yakovlevich, breakfast, found in a loaf of freshly baked bread someone's nose.
 If you try to get rid of the strange discoveries he was detained by police.

 With the collegiate assessor Kovalev occurred unpleasant story.
 One fine morning he found his nose.
 Moreover, this important part of his face had healed their lives.